Meeco/docs/guides/integration/integration.md

 - The `client_id` of your CATRINA Identity Hosting Application
 - The `client_id` of your CATRINA Identity Authentication Application
-- The ID of your presentationt template
+- The ID of your presentation template

 Once this information is received, the CATRINA Identity Account Manager will complete the necessary configuration on their side.
 Please wait for confirmation from your CATRINA Identity Account Manager before proceeding with the integrator-side setup.